 Pre-surgery determinants of clinically significant levels of depression

+Table 4 presents only significant pre-surgery factors associated with the likelihood of reporting a clinically significant level of depression.

 Participants who reported clinically significant levels of depression pre-surgery had a higher risk of being depressed over follow-up (OR=3.44, 95% CI=2.18–5.45); this was similar for highly anxious people (OR=1.82, 95% CI=1.15–2.87).
 People with a low level of self-efficacy (confidence) to manage consequences of a chronic condition were also at a greater risk of reporting clinically significant levels of depression (Table 4).
 Conversely, people who reported ‘full’ social support (OR=0.41, 95% CI=0.23–0.74) had lower odds of reporting clinically significant depression and this was also the case for ‘perfect’ health status (OR=0.42, 95% CI=0.24–0.75).

 Greater risk of reporting clinically significant levels of depression up to 5 years post-surgery were found in people who underwent neoadjuvant treatment (OR=2.99, 95% CI=1.75–5.09) and in those who reported previous use of mental health services (OR=3.33, 95% CI=1.48–5.24) compared to those who did not.
 People with rectal cancer also had lower odds of having clinically significant depression compared to those with colon cancer (OR=0.55, 95% CI=0.35–0.87).